 - Food and drink options are limited.
 You can bring small quantities of food and non-alcoholic drinks with you — but no big coolers.

-- If you're bringing baby, you need to know that strollers can be hard to manage at this event because of crowds and uneven terrain.
+- If you're bringing baby, you need to know that strollers can be hard to manage because of crowds and uneven terrain.
 Wagons are not allowed.

 How to Get There

-The easiest way to get to the viewing area is to take a Park and Ride Shuttle to the viewing area from any of the Pasadena location listed here.
+The easiest way to get to the viewing area is to take a Park and Ride Shuttle from any of the Pasadena location listed here.
 On January 1 and 2, you can also take the Metro Gold Line to the Sierra Madre station, where you can catch the shuttle.
 The ride costs a few dollars per person (kids 5 and under are free).
 To make this option even more attractive, shuttle riders get to use a priority entrance when they arrive.

 If you have a car full of people and don't mind walking a bit, it may be less expensive to try one of the paid lots near Pasadena High School.
 Ridesharing services are also an option.

 If you need more information about the post parade event, you can find it on the Rose Parade website.